• About Connective

 • Be aware of subtleties in different languages: Every culture has its own idioms, expressions, and references.
 Understand these audience reference points before creating an ad.

 • Send your team to cultural sensitivity training: Being aware of cultural differences is a prerequisite for being able to create appropriate campaigns.
-Many of these trainings will highlight ineffective advertising examples to help teams avoid making the same mistakes.
+Many of these trainings will highlight examples of ineffective advertising to help teams avoid making the same mistakes.

 • Consult with cultural experts: No matter how many surveys or test campaigns you do, there’s still a chance something can fall through the cracks.
 Before launching a major campaign, we recommend meeting with experts in various cultures and exposing your ad to focus groups to identify any potential red flags.